Dope Entrepreneurs

 How nutrition affects mental healthSeveral brain disorders are related to brain-gut-microbiome interactions.
 Several studies have shown that the gut microbiome and brain are connected via channels.
 Diet affects not just the gut microbiota but also the formation and function of the brain via these communication routes.

-The goal of this review is to compile information from preclinical and clinical research on the relationship between dietary habits and treatments and a variety of neurologic and psychiatric disorders.
+This review aims to compile information from preclinical and clinical research on the relationship between dietary habits and treatments and a variety of neurologic and psychiatric disorders.
 Depression, cognitive decline, Parkinson’s disease, autism spectrum disorder, and epilepsy are among these illnesses.

 ADVERTISEMENT